supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 One thing to notice when studying the program is that the only feedback you get is on the console output.
 So how can you compare the your output with the golden master in this case?

-You can try for yourselve, or look to our examples below.
+You can try for yourselves, or look to our examples below.

 ### Example for Java